paulosuzart/paulosuzart.github.io/_posts/2017-07-29-sangria-without-case-classes-pt2.md

 {% endhighlight %}

-The first mention of `HMap` happens with the implicit definition of the maping from `String` to a `PersistentIS` that happens to be wrapped in a `HMap`.
-That is, in order to create a instance of our map, we do like in the last line of the sample code above.
+Wow, looks like a bunch of empty classes.
+The first occurency of `HMap` is in the implicit definition of the maping from `String` to a `PersistentIS`, that happens to be wrapped in a `HMap`.
+In order to create a instance of our `PersistentIS[K, V]`, just do like in the last line of the sample code above.

 Now it is time to define our GraphQL `ObjectType`: